 Criminal Lawyers – Elizabeth, NJ

 Criminal law can be complex and nuanced.
-Trying to understand the ins and outs of the criminal justice system when you are facing either misdemeanor or felony charges often adds more frustration to an already stressful situation.
-At Rispoli Law, PLLC, our Elizabeth, New Jersey criminal lawyers have extensive legal experience helping clients with all aspects of navigating the criminal justice system.
+Trying to understand the ins and outs of the criminal justice system when you are facing either a misdemeanor or felony charges often adds more frustration to an already stressful situation.
+Our criminal lawyers have extensive legal experience helping clients with all aspects of navigating the criminal justice system.
 The following are some of the most common legal terms that many clients benefit from becoming familiar with when we are assisting them with navigating accusations of criminal offenses.

 Presumption of Innocence: All defendants are presumed innocent until they are proven guilty in a criminal court of law.